sezanzeb/goodreads-recommender/readme.md

 def main():
-    # Cookie extracted from browser requests.
-I don't know if goodreads eventually
+    # Cookie extracted from the browser
-    # blocks users who scrape their website.
-Use at your own risk.
-The cookie and
-    # the `user_id` don't have to be of the same user, the cookie is just needed to
+    # - Go to the developer menu (F12)
+    # - Go to the network requests
+    # - Open any page on goodreads
+    # - Find the html request to any https://www.goodreads.com/... site
+    # - Go to the request headers
+    # - In firefox, check the switch to view the raw headers, otherwise they are
-    # scrape profile pages.
+    # truncated
+    # - Copy the value of the "Cookie" header here.
     cookie = '...'

+    # I don't know if goodreads eventually blocks users who scrape their website.
+Use
+    # at your own risk.
+The cookie and the `user_id` don't have to be of the same user,
+    # the cookie is just needed to scrape profile pages.

     recommend(
         user_id=1234,